Before you register your interest or apply for nomination, please ensure that you have read all relevant information for the pathway, including:

 • Which family members settling with you.
 Where are they?
 When did they arrive in Tasmania?
 Are they currently studying or working?

-• If your spouse/partner or any dependents are currently overseas, explain why.
+• If your spouse/partner or any dependants are currently overseas, explain why.

 • If they have recently moved to Tasmania from another Australian state or territory, explain what they intend to do in Tasmania.